richardgaywood/paydata.org/content/sprawlrunners/matrix/cybercombat.md

 type: docs
 description: Disregard stealth; brick devices instead
 date: 2020-11-27
-lastmod: 2021-03-25
 weight: 500
 aliases: ["sprawlrunners/deckers/cybercombat.md"]
 ---

 The rules in [hacking]({{< relref "hacking.md" >}}) cover stealthy intrusion techniques so a decker can discreetly manipulate devices for their own ends.
-But if you want to take something offline right fraggin' now, what you need is cybercombat.
+But if you want to take something offline right fraggin' now, and you don't care who knows about it -- what you need is cybercombat.

 ## Basics of cybercombat